arosien/scalaz-base-talk-201208/src/landslide/slides.md

 ---

+In `build.sbt`:

     !scala
+    libraryDependencies +=
+      "org.scalaz" %% "scalaz" % "6.0.4"

+Then:

+    !scala
     import scalaz._
     import Scalaz._

     // profit

-Note: this is _scalaz 6._

-Also, assume this is imported in all code snippets.
+.notes: This is _scalaz 6._ Also, assume this is imported in all code snippets.

 ---